jeduardo/podcast-summary/README.md

-# Podcast summarizer
+# Podcast Summary

-This is a simple podcast summarizer that uses the Gemini API to summarize the podcast.
+This is a simple podcast summarizer that uses the Gemini API to summarize podcasts.

 ## Prerequisites

-- Node.js (v20 or later)
+- Node.js (v14 or later)
 - npm (Node Package Manager)

 ## Installation